RKNF404/chromium-hardening-guide/README.md

 #### Cromite

 [Avoid](https://discuss.grapheneos.org/d/16562-browser-mulch-vs-cromite/10).
 Cromite has very problematic changes included which substantially reduce privacy and security.
-For example, it includes the highly problematic Eyeo filtering engine, and [adds JPEG-XL](https://github.com/uazo/cromite/issues/351), which is a lot of additional attack surface over Chromium.
-[Cromite also does not support CFI](https://github.com/uazo/cromite/issues/1537).
-It used to, but then it broke, and instead of fixing the issue, they simply stopped using it.
-The maintainer size is pretty small, so updates can be inconsistent.
+For example, it includes the highly problematic Eyeo filtering engine which has all the [issues of Brave's adblock-rs](#content-blocking) but is written in C++ (so memory unsafe), essentially increasing the attack surface massively.
+Additionally, Cromite [enables Manifest V2 Extensions](https://github.com/uazo/cromite/blob/6d6ce62db92b0a6b415c55e9b8fd861da13bfd6e/docs/FEATURES.md?plain=1#L165) in full, which adds a lot of additional attack surface over Chrome/Chromium.
+So they add a very risky adblocking engine to avoid extensions, but then enable MV2 likely for the purpose of content blocking, which results in adding a bunch of attack surface with only the benefit of one or the other.
+Cromite also used to enable [JPEG-XL](https://github.com/uazo/cromite/issues/351), which isn't a good sign for security since JXL adds a lot of attack surface.
+The patch to add it was removed but its an indication of less-than-desirable security concern.
+\
+[Cromite also does not enable CFI on Android](https://github.com/uazo/cromite/issues/1537).
+It used to, but it caused a few issues.
+Instead of fixing and working through these issues, they simply disabled it.
+Maintenance is done in a very complicated manner with little automation, which can cause updates to be very inconsistent.
+And some coding practices are very questionable, making code less readable and harder to maintain, only adding on more tech debt.
+\
+There are many points and gripes to pick at with Cromite, and it is mostly feature redundant with Brave which is more established, more feature rich, and better maintained.
+Not that Brave is a good option, but it has more to offer for less risk.
+Most of my criticisms about Brave equally apply here, some to greater degrees, some to lesser.
+Point is, this isn't any more a "security-focused" option as Brave is, and Brave really isn't.

 #### Trivalent

 Full disclosure, I am a frequent contributor to Trivalent.
 This wouldn't affect my opinion of it anyway, as it is currently.
 The explanation is below.
 \
 Essentially, this is Vanadium for desktop Linux, somewhat literally.
 Many patches from Vanadium that are not Android-specific are used.
 Not only that, it expands on many desktop and Linux-centric hardening.
+Additionally, due to a decent amount of automation work, weekly updates are often shipped same-day as upstream or the day after, at a very consistent pace.
+\
-I won't go too in depth because it will sound more like marketing than a "review"... which I guess these are now... so just know, it's good.
+Beyond that, I won't go too in depth because it will sound more like marketing than a "review"... which I guess these are now... so just know, it's good.
 Use.

 #### Ironfox